 Graduate and Undergraduate Student Salaries

-Detailed information related to Program Assistants, Project Assistants, Research Assistants, and Undergraduate Students appears below.
-OSP also maintains a list of salary rates for use in extramural proposals.
+Detailed information related to Project Assistants, Research Assistants, and Undergraduate Students appears below.
+Salary/stipend rates are maintained by the Graduate School and are built into the Budget Tool.

-A Program Assistant or Project Assistant is a graduate student enrolled in the UW System who is assigned training, administrative responsibilities, or other academic or academic support projects or programs, except regular preparation of instructional materials for courses or manual or clerical assignments.
+A Project Assistant is a graduate student enrolled in the UW System who is assigned training, administrative responsibilities, or other academic or academic support projects or programs, except regular preparation of instructional materials for courses or manual or clerical assignments.